 Like complementary colors from opposite sides of the spectrum, salty and sweet flavors together make a dish greater than the sum of its parts.
 A complex chemical reaction inside your mouth can explain the phenomenon, but you don't need a science degree to take advantage of it.

-- 20 slices uncooked bacon, cut in thirds
+- 20 slices bacon (uncooked and cut in thirds)

 - Put one layer of bacon-wrapped hot dogs in the bottom of your slow cooker insert and add a generous sprinkling of brown sugar.
 Repeat with the remaining hot dogs and brown sugar.

 - Cover and cook on low for 5 to 6 hours or high for 3 to 4 hours.

 - Whisk 1/4 teaspoon cayenne pepper and 1/4 teaspoon garlic powder with the brown sugar before you add it to the slow-cooker crock for a spicy-sweet flavor.
 Adjust the heat level with more or less garlic and cayenne.

 - Dissolve the brown sugar in a 1/2 cup of bourbon and pour it over the hot dogs.

 - Reduce the brown sugar to 1/2 cup and add 1/4 maple syrup and 2 tablespoons Sriracha or other hot chili sauce to the slow cooker.

 - Substitute kielbasa, cocktail weiners or another favorite smoked sausage for the hot dogs.